AlexsLemonade/refinebio/README.md

   - If Docker images are failing mysteriously during creation, it may be the result of Docker's `Docker.qcow2` or `Docker.raw` file filling.
 You can prune old images with `docker system prune -a`.
+  - If it's killed abruptly, the containerized Postgres images can be left in an unrecoverable state.
+Annoying.
+  - Since we use multiple Docker instances, don't forget to `./update_models`

 ## Running Locally